OLS Spread Model Guide

 1Understanding Linear Regression

-Ordinary Least Squares (OLS) finds the best straight line describing the historical relationship between the two stock prices.
+Ordinary Least Squares (OLS) finds the best straight line describing the historical relationship between the log prices of the two stocks.
+Running the regression on log prices captures the percentage-based (multiplicative) relationship between the pair and makes the model scale-invariant — the result does not depend on the absolute price level of either stock.
 This is the foundation for creating a truly market-neutral spread.

 Regression Equation:

-The intercept term, representing the average residual value of the relationship.
+The intercept term, representing the average log-price residual of the relationship.

 2Calculating the Spread

-The Spread is the residuals (ε) from the regression equation.
-It represents the "mispricing" between the two stocks after accounting for the hedge ratio (β).
+The Spread is the residuals (ε) from the log-price regression.
+It represents the percentage "mispricing" between the two stocks after accounting for the scaling factor (β) and the intercept (α).
+Because both inputs are natural logs, the spread lives in log space — not in raw price terms.

 Spread Formula: